Toufik-Sam/COD-EcomShop-API/README.md

 ## Technologies Used
 - **ASP.NET Core Web API** for backend development.
 - **SQL Server** for database management.
-- **JWT Authentication** for secure user login and access control.
--

 ## Endpoints
 The API endpoints are fully documented using **Swagger**.
 You can explore and interact with them through the Swagger UI once the application is running.